kuzzleio/documentation-old/src/plugins-reference/plugins-features/index.md

 ---
 layout: full.html
 algolia: true
-title: Plugins features
+title: The Plugin Engine
-description: understand Kuzzle plugins mechanisms
+description: the plugin engine
-order: 200
+order: 100
 show-subheader: true
 subheader-title: Introduction
 ---

-# Plugins Features
+# The Plugin Engine

-Depending on the properties it exposes, a plugin can extend of one or several of the following features of Kuzzle:
+The plugin engine lets you extend on Kuzzle Backend's functionality by adding code modules that offer auxiliary features.
+These modules can:

-- Listening asynchronously to events (on the same thread or a separate one),
+- Listen asynchronously to events (on the same thread as the Kuzzle Backend process or on a separate one),
-- Listening synchronously to events (and intercept the Request life-cycle),
+- Listen synchronously to events (and intercept a request),
-- Adding a controller route,
+- Add a controller route,
-- Adding a new authentication strategy.
+- Add a new authentication strategy.